Arnaldo Toro: VEF Rīga (2023–2024)

 On October 5, 2023, Toro signed with VEF Rīga in Latvian-Estonian Basketball League and Basketball Champions League.

 Juventus Utena (2024–2025)

-On August 6, 2024, Toro signed one-year deal with Juventus Utena of the Lithuanian Basketball League (LKL).
+On August 6, 2024, Toro signed a one-year deal with Juventus Utena of the Lithuanian Basketball League (LKL).
 He was released by the team on April 14, 2025.

 National team

 Toro represented Puerto Rico in the 2014 FIBA Under-17 World Championship, where he was the best rebounder and averaged double-double.
 He represented Puerto Rico national team the 2023 FIBA Basketball World Cup.
 He was also part of the team that helped Puerto Rico qualify for the 2024 Summer Olympics after defeating both Italy in the semifinals and Lithuania in the final of one of four 2024 FIBA Men's Olympic Qualifying Tournaments.
+Toro won a bronze medal with his national team at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.